rsvihladremio/dremio-diagnostic-collector/FAQ.md

 * all dremio configurations
 * All gc logs if present

+### Healthcheck mode (with a Dremio Personal Access Token)

+* a sampling of job profiles (note 25000 jobs can take 15 minutes to collect)
+* dremio key value store report
+* dremio work load manager details
+* system tables and their details

 ### Optionally with the appropriate change to ddc.yaml

 * access.log and 7 days of archives
 * audit.log and 7 days of archives
 * java heap dump

-### Optionally with a Dremio Personal Access Token

-* a sampling of job profiles (note 25000 jobs can take 15 minutes to collect)
-* dremio key value store report
-* dremio work load manager details
-* system tables and their details